Nishtha9/College-Hack/README.md

 -Students in need of medical care can find out which doctors along with their specialization are present in the college dispensary.
 -Our website also informs the students about the upcoming events and the important news feed related to examinations and other important notices.

+Our project is based on MYSQL and IBM Cloud does not provide free services for MYSQL based projects.
+Hence we could not use IBM Cloud in this project.

 Platform Dependencies:
 WAMP Server which is the Apache MYSQL-PHP stack in order to run the backend on PHP and manage MySQL and the UX.
 UX/UI used Bootstrap, JQuery